J0shW/obsidian-rpg-vault-template/README.md

-# DnD Campaign Vault
+# Template TTRPG Vault
-An Obsidian Vault for all Campaign notes for Dungeons & Dragons
+An Obsidian Vault for taking notes for a TTRPG campaign.